mconf/bigbluebot/README.md

 ## Requirements

-A BigBlueButton server with `bbb-demo` installed or setting the server API secret
+A BigBlueButton server and it's API secret

 ## Instructions